University of Edinburgh

 Drawing on Edinburgh’s long history in the study of the human body, you will also have the opportunity to visit Surgeons’ Hall Museum and anatomy, which provide unique collections of pathological and anatomical study specimens.

 You will also submit a dissertation on a research topic of your choosing.
-Past dissertations have ranged from experimental projects on violence in prehistory to dietary studies of Chalcolithic Turkey and considerations of disease and impairment in post-Medieval England.

 Archaeology graduates can follow a variety of career options.
 The programme equips you to go on to advanced study, and also provides a solid foundation for a career.
 You will gain practical as well as academic experience, teamworking and analytical skills, and will be able to work in a variety of contexts.

-Examples of career paths available to archaeology graduates (although some may require additional training) include: higher education, heritage management and agencies, commercial archaeology, environmental assessment, teaching, tourism industry, broadcasting and the police.
+Examples of career paths available to archaeology graduates (although some may require additional training) include: higher education, heritage management and agencies, commercial archaeology, teaching, tourism industry, broadcasting and the police.
 An archaeology degree does not restrict you to a career in archaeology.

 WHY STUDY WITH US?